linzhlalala/Pricebee/README.md

 ##18/09/2019
 Website start to run on Google App Engine Features:
-1. based on Flask.（main,templates）
+1. based on Flask.
 2. Woolworth prices from a python crawler.
-Real-time return prices.(CrlWWS)
+Real-time return prices.
 3. Coles prices from data.
 Fail to build a real-time crawler.
-Crawler data on my computer and update to server.(SrchCOLES)
+Crawler data on my computer and update to server.